Anne Say: Death and burial

-Anne's exact year of death remains a mystery.
-She was last mentioned in 1484, and her husband Henry Wentworth married his second wife Elizabeth Neville (died September 1517) on October 22, 1494.
-Therefore it is evident that she had died between 1484 and 1494.
-She is believed to be buried at Newsham Abbey, Lincolnshire, England, where her husband would later join her in c.
+Anne's exact year of death remains uncertain.
+She was last mentioned in 1484, and her husband, Henry Wentworth, married his second wife, Elizabeth Neville (died September 1517), on 22 October 1494.
+Therefore, Anne must have died between 1484 and 1494.
+She is believed to have been buried at Newsham Abbey, Lincolnshire, England, where her husband was later buried in c.
 1499.